 The Asian Disaster Reduction Center (ADRC) and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Kobe, jointly developed TDRM through a series of consultative forum and workshops in the region.
 Since its inception as a course of action at the First Consultative Meeting on Regional Cooperation in Disasters held in Katmandu, Nepal, in July 2001, the initial concept of TDRM had been presented to various organizations, academicians and disaster management practitioners, and further refined through the myriad comments received.
 Moreover, TDRM was introduced and appreciated during the conferences of representatives of Asian governments held in January 2002 in New Delhi, India, and by non-government organizations from Asian countries held in February 2002 in Kobe, Japan.
 It was also shared with and deliberated by important regional organizations in June 2002 in Bangkok, Thailand.
 In advocating for the adoption of TDRM at the country level, a regional workshop participated in by government delegates, was held in August 2002 in Kobe, Japan.
 Exemplified by best practices in Asia, TDRM was discussed extensively in the Asian Conference on Disaster Reduction: Contribution to the Review of the Yokohama Strategy and Plan of Action held in January 2003 in Kobe, Japan.
-More recently, in consideration of the immediate and long-term benefits of human resource development in disaster reduction, the International Training Program on Total Disaster Risk Management was conducted in June 2003 in Kobe, Japan, attended by representatives of national focal points from 16 countries in Asia.
+More recently, in consideration of the immediate and long-term benefits of human resource development in disaster reduction, the International Training Programme on Total Disaster Risk Management was conducted in June 2003 in Kobe, Japan, attended by representatives of national focal points from 16 countries in Asia.

 TDRM builds on the gains of the International Decade for Natural Disaster Reduction (IDNDR), subsequently, the International Strategy for Disaster Reduction, and other relevant endeavors.
 It integrates and complements existing knowledge and techniques on disaster reduction and risk management.
-Moreover, TDRM promotes effective integration of stakeholders' action and facilitates broad-based participation in policy and program development in disaster reduction and response as they relate with other development concerns, such as poverty reduction, land use planning, environmental protection, and social security, among others.
+Moreover, TDRM promotes effective integration of stakeholders' action and facilitates broad-based participation in policy and program development in disaster reduction, land use planning, environmental protection, and social security, among others.
 Through the strengthened cooperation, collaboration and networking among governments, non-governmental organizations, international and regional organizations, and other critical sectors, including the private sector, academe and media, TDRM is expected to become an important strategy for effective disaster reduction and response in the region.

-In view of these developments, ADRC and OCHA Kobe, supported by ASEAN Foundation, Cabinet Office of Japan, and United Nations University, organized and held the Asian International Conference on Total Disaster Risk Management on 2-4 December 2003 in Kobe, Japan.
-The fourth in a series of multilateral and multi-sectoral forum that promoted the TDRM Approach, the conference aimed at developing among all concerned sectors a strategic understanding of how to integrate TDRM into the national planning process and disaster reduction and response systems of participating countries towards sustainable development.
-It also endeavored to further promote TDRM among non-traditional yet critical stakeholders and exponents of disaster reduction.
-Moreover, the conference emphasized the importance and relevance of TDRM to the pursuit of sustainable development through examples of best practice and current initiatives in Asian countries and the region, including effective disaster risk communication among stakeholders.
-The forum had also initiated discussions on effectively promoting TDRM and addressing the various constraints and challenges ahead for disaster reduction.
+In view of the foregoing, ADRC and OCHA Kobe, supported by ASEAN Foundation, Cabinet Office of Japan, and United Nations University, shall hold the Asian International Conference on Total Disaster Risk Management on 2-4 December 2003 in Kobe, Japan.
+The conference aims to develop among all concerned sectors a strategic understanding of how to integrate TDRM into the national planning process and disaster reduction systems of participating countries towards sustainable development.
+It will emphasize the importance and relevance of TDRM to the pursuit of sustainable development through examples of best practice and current initiatives in Asian countries and the region, including effective disaster risk communication among stakeholders.
+It will also initiate discussions on effectively promoting TDRM and addressing the various constraints and challenges ahead for disaster reduction.